sam-doomguy/documentation-api/Profiles.md

 -H "Authorization: ApiKey YOUR-API-KEY" \
 -d '
 {
-  data: {
+  "data": {
-    type: "profiles",
+    "type": "profiles",
-    attributes: {
+    "attributes": {
-      name: "New-Test-Profile",
+      "name": "New-Test-Profile",
-      description: "A test description for a new profile."
+      "description": "A test description for a new profile."
     }
   }
 }' \